Lebanese Shia Muslims: Alawites

 There are approximately 100,000 to 120,000 Alawites in Lebanon, where they have lived since at least the 16th century.
 They are recognized as one of the 18 official Lebanese sects, and due to the efforts of an Alawite leader Ali Eid, the Taif Agreement of 1989 gave them two reserved seats in the Parliament.
 Lebanese Alawites live mostly in the Jabal Mohsen neighbourhood of Tripoli, and in ten villages in the Akkar District, and are mainly represented by the Arab Democratic Party.
 The Bab al-Tabbaneh–Jabal Mohsen conflict between pro-Syrian Alawites and anti-Syrian Lebanese Sunni Muslims have haunted Tripoli for decades.
+There is also the Alawite village Ghajar, which is split between south Lebanon and the Israeli-occupied Golan Heights, and has a population of 2000.